TheFlyingCorpse/check_services/README.md

 		assign where host.name == NodeName
 	}

-Monitor all services in the System, Essential and Role categories, hide long output.
+Monitor all services in the System, Managed and Role categories, hide long output.

 	apply Service "WinSvcs - Core" {
 		import "generic-service"